SesanDaniel/monty/README.md

 + Don’t forget to push your header file
 + All your header files should be include guarded
 + You are expected to do the tasks in the order shown in the project
+# Compilation
+To compile this project, you can use the following command:
+$ make